 The biggest difference now is that Burma has leapt to the top of lots of people's must-see list and there are simply not enough hotels to meet demand.

 Up until recently, there were sanctions in place against trading with companies that have direct government connections.
 Some of these businesses were connected with tourism.

 We can tell you which hotels and services are owned by government officials if wish to avoid them.
 We prefer not to use hotels and services that have connections with the government, and instead we favour smaller, privately owned entities that include our local family-run partner, who employs over 200 staff.

 Audley staff and clients raised funds to rebuild a school after it was destroyed by Cyclone Nargis, and we encourage Audley travellers to visit the school as part of their tour and make a donation to its ongoing operation.

 For more information about the rebuilding of Paya Ngoto school, please visit the Audley blog article Paya Ngoto School, Burma – Audley’s Final Term report.

-As sanctions have been lifted and further political prisoners are freed the situation in Myanmar is likely to continue changing.
+As sanctions have been lifted and further political prisoners are freed the situation in Burma is likely to continue changing.
 This is why we send our staff on regular trips to keep up with the latest news and happenings, seeking out new experiences without taking advantage of this beautiful country and its people who are relatively naïve when it comes to tourism.

-Our Chairman attended a World Economic Forum (WEF) in Myanmar in early June, focussing on tourism and overall infrastructure.
+Our Chairman attended a World Economic Forum (WEF) in Myanmar in early June, focusing on tourism and overall infrastructure.
 They appreciate that the arrival of tourism brings challenges to a relatively undeveloped country and they are keen to ensure that the impact is positive.

 This short YouTube video clip gives you more information about how the WEF councils work together with an overall aim of improving the economic state of the world.